-Transferring a betta fish from one place to another can be a daunting task not only for you but for your beloved pet, especially if you’re doing this for the first time.
+Transferring them from one place to another can be a stressful task as well, not only for you but for your beloved pet, especially if you’re doing this for the first time.

 Why is betta fish in a cup?

 Usually, store-bought fish are transferred to a cup for you to bring home.
 But some pet stores keep and display betta fish in cups as long as they’re alive.

 Although it’s not a good practice, it’s prevalent.

 Why?
 Because it’s the cheapest way to separate them, as they can get aggressive and territorial.
 This is especially true for male betta fish.

 The size of these cups is typically twice as big as the standard coffee cup.
 If you think about the size of betta fish, it might feel like it would be enough for them to swim and live.

 But here’s the thing.